Annemarie is a community relations assistant, licensed real estate broker, and married mother of two. She lives in Florida.

 I followed hospital orders, and the following day I passed a 4.4 mm calcium oxalate kidney stone.
 The pain in my lower abdomen was absolutely intense.
 It felt like a broken piece of glass cutting me from the inside.
 I dropped to my knees, crying out loud, begging for relief from the unbearable pain.
 I managed to crawl to the toilet and eventually collect the stone in the cone-shaped filter that the ER nurse had given me the night before.

 I brought the kidney stone to my urologist, and lab results revealed that it was a calcium oxalate stone.
-The urologist sent me for an intravenous pyelogram (IVP) X-ray and also arranged for an extracorporeal shock wave lithotripsy (ESWL) procedure to break up a 6 mm stone lodged in my left kidney.
+The urologist sent me an intravenous pyelogram (IVP) X-ray and arranged for an extracorporeal shock wave lithotripsy (ESWL) procedure to break up a 6 mm stone lodged in my left kidney.

 I had my ESWL procedure about a week ago, and it left a small welt on my back that disappeared after a couple of days.
 The day after the procedure, I started passing stone fragments, which I saved in a Ziploc bag.